pgys/NoIze/README.md

 ##### Figure 2:
 ![Imgur](https://i.imgur.com/WBoZFkk.png)

-For more on what these files do, <a href='https://aislynrose.bitbucket.io/readme.html#a-walk-through-the-modules'>here</a> you can find a more detailed description.
+For more on what these files do, <a href='https://aislynrose.bitbucket.io/readme.html#file-setup'>here</a> you can find a more detailed description.

 ### Making smart filter adjustments

-Similar to the simple filter application presented above, one can increase/decrease the scale of the filter and apply a postfilter.
-Additionally, one can force the smart filter to use a different label than the one automatically classified by the smart filter.
-One can also decide to not implement the 'smart' part of the filter and just use the background noise from the file to reduce the noise.
+One can increase/decrease the `scale` of the filter and apply a postfilter (`apply_postfilter`).
+Additionally, one can force the smart filter to use a different label than the one automatically classified by the smart filter (`force_label`).
+One can also decide to not implement the 'smart' part of the filter and just use the background noise from the file to reduce the noise (`classify_noise`).
 ```
 (env)..$ from noize.buildsmartfilter import mysmartfilter

 (env)..$ project_name = 'test_smartfilter'
 (env)..$ headpath = 'directory_where_createdfiles_should_be_saved'
+(env)..$ audio_classes_dir = 'directory_where_training_data_is_located'

 (env)..$ filteredwavfile = mysmartfilter(project_name,
                                 headpath,